Nanosplitter/auto-changelog/README.md

 ### Requirements

-`auto-changelog` is designed to be as flexible as possible, providing a clear changelog for any project.
+`auto-changelog-2` is designed to be as flexible as possible, providing a clear changelog for any project.
 There are only two absolute requirements:

 - You should be using git `1.7.2` or later
 - All versions should be tagged using [semver](https://semver.org) tag names – this happens by default when using [`npm version`](https://docs.npmjs.com/cli/version)